SaenkoDmitry/adv-app/README.md

 ## Advertisement app

+* server by default running on :9100 port and postgres db running on :5432 port

+* database mounting data in project directory /db/data

 ## Getting started

-server by default running on :9100 port and postgres db running on :5432 port

 #### to run server and db locally:
 ```